twmccormick/ECE-6110-Pulsing-LED/README.md

  and then sets the duty cycle to 50% and then in a continous loop, slowly alters the duty cycle from 0% to 100% and then from 100% to 0%.

+ This causes LED_2 on the develoment board to slowly pulse on and off.